bytedance/VTVQA/ReadMe.md

 In <b>Task2</b>, the model is trained with seven categories while tested on the remaining two categories.
 Task2 requires the model to deal with unlearned content and completely different category-specific questions, which is very challenging.
 It is worth mentioning that for Task2, we provide an extra set, which can be used in different ways (e.g. semi-supervised learning, weakly supervised learning etc.) to improve the adaption ability of the model.

 Two metrics are used in this benchmark to evaluate model performance.
 The first is <b>accuracy</b> used in existing TextVQA benchmarks.
-The second is the <b>normalized Levenshtein similarity</b> (ANLS).
+The second is the <b>average normalized Levenshtein similarity</b> (ANLS).

 <h3>Download Links and Accessibility</h3>